 Prepare the chocolate ganache:

-Pour cream into a medium bowl, set aside.
+Add chocolate to a medium bowl, set aside.
 Heat cream and butter in a small saucepan over medium heat, bring to a low boil.
 Pour warm cream mixture over chocolate.
 Stir gently until completely smooth.

 Slowly pour ganache over the top cake layer, allowing it to drip down the sides.
 Even out with an offset spatula.
 Use as much or as little ganache as desired.